Loading...

 Krista Vincent

-Krista Vincent started her musical career in the small town of Lewisporte, NL.
-She has gone on to become a dedicated specialist in the performance and interpretation of contemporary music, with a career spanning three continents as pianist, composer and actress, and arts administrator.Krista holds music and ethnomusicology degrees from McGill University, the Royal Conservatory in The Hague and Memorial University.
-From 1999-2007 Krista was based in the Netherlands where she was active as electronic music composer and performer.
-From 2016-2018, Krista was the Marketing Coordinator for the Canberra International Music Festival in Canberra, Australia, and in 2019, manager with Kittiwake Dance Theatre.
-Since 2014, Krista has held the role of General Manager with the Tuckamore Festival.
+Krista Vincent started her musical career in the town of Lewisporte, NL.
+She went on to become a dedicated specialist in the performance and interpretation of contemporary music, with a career spanning three continents as pianist, composer, educator, adjudicator, and arts administrator.
+Krista holds music and ethnomusicology degrees from McGill University, the Royal Conservatory in The Hague and Memorial University.
+From 1999-2007 Krista was based in the Netherlands where she was active as an electronic music composer and performer.
+She has held arts management roles with Canberra International Music Festival in Canberra, Australia, Kittiwake Dance Theatre, Kiwanis Music Festival of St. John’s, and was the Executive Director of the Tuckamore Festival from 2014-2023.
+She is currently working in a policy role for the Government of NL and an MBA candidate at Carleton University, Ottawa.

 Lindsey Wareham